 In cosmetic medicine?

-Thanks to its reputation for its anti-aging action, the use of hyaluronic acid is now widespread and can be found in our daily cosmetic products, from day creams to serums and eye contour treatments.
+With its reputation for anti-aging action, the use of hyaluronic acid is now widespread, and it can be found in our daily cosmetic products, from day creams to serums and eye contour treatments.

 There are two types of hyaluronic acid that do not penetrate the skin in the same way and have different effects:

 - High molecular weight hyaluronic acid.
-Too thick to penetrate the skin deeply, it simply retains water on its surface for a nourishing and softening effect.
-This type of acid is ideal for smoothing fine lines and improving hydration in younger skin;
+Too thick to penetrate deep into the skin, it simply retains water on its surface for a nourishing and softening effect.
+This type of acid is ideal for blurring fine lines and improving the hydration of still young skin;

 - Low molecular weight hyaluronic acid.
-This second type of active ingredient has the ability to penetrate deep into the layers of the epidermis.
+This second type of active ingredient has the ability to penetrate deeply into the layers of the epidermis.
 Its plumping action effectively combats skin aging.

 In food?

-Dietary supplements based on hyaluronic acid can be taken in addition to cosmetic treatments to potentiate their action and redensify the dermis deep down.
+Hyaluronic acid-based food supplements can be taken in addition to cosmetic treatments to enhance their action and redensify the dermis in depth.

-When ingested orally, hyaluronic acid helps to compensate for the loss of production by the body and helps to limit the signs of skin aging.
+When ingested orally, hyaluronic acid helps compensate for the loss of production by the body and helps limit the signs of skin aging.

 In aesthetic medicine?

-In aesthetic medicine, hyaluronic acid is mainly used in the form of injections, to fill volume losses in the skin or to deeply rehydrate the skin.
+In aesthetic medicine, hyaluronic acid is mainly used in the form of injections to fill skin volume loss or to deeply rehydrate the skin.

 There are two types of injection:

-- Cross-linked hyaluronic acid is particularly popular on: nasolabial folds, which run from the sides of the nose to the corners of the lips, and marionette lines, located on each side of the mouth;
+- Cross-linked hyaluronic acid is particularly popular for: nasolabial folds, which run from the sides of the nose to the corners of the mouth, and marionette lines, located on each side of the mouth;

-- The skin booster, which deeply hydrates the skin and gives it a smoother and firmer appearance.
+- Skin boosters, which deeply hydrate the skin and give it a smoother, firmer appearance.

 Is hyaluronic acid suitable for all skin types?